andy16777216/FiniteInflation/README.md

 Configure and build python code (run from cosmoslik directory):

-./waf configure --install_all_deps
+./waf configure --inplace

-./waf install
+./waf install  --inplace

 To run the chain: